-In addition to our strict authentication procedures, we also monitor accounts for abnormal transaction behaviors to help fraud mitigation.
-We keep you safe when you use Online Banking.
+In addition to services such as two-factor authentication, we also monitor accounts for abnormal transaction behaviors to mitigate fraud and keep you safe.

 What additional measures can I take to ensure security?